Lewis Dot Structure For Ph3

 Q5: How does the Lewis structure of PH₃ differ from that of NH₃?

 A5: Both PH₃ and NH₃ are trigonal pyramidal molecules.
-However, the phosphorus-hydrogen bond is slightly less polar than the nitrogen-hydrogen bond due to the difference in electronegativity between phosphorus and nitrogen.
+Even so, the phosphorus-hydrogen bond is slightly less polar than the nitrogen-hydrogen bond due to the difference in electronegativity between phosphorus and nitrogen.
 Also, the bond angles are slightly different because of the larger size of phosphorus compared to nitrogen, leading to reduced repulsion and a smaller bond angle in PH₃.

 Conclusion